-Kimberlin (Kim) Humphrey-Kiger, Genome Science Institute, GPGG and Genetic Counseling Coordinator works with Dr. Shoumita Dasgupta to help you connect with the people and resources you need to have a successful graduate student experience.
-She is located in the K building.
+Kimberlin Humphrey-Kiger, Genome Science Institute, GPGG, and Genetic Counseling, Coordinator works with Dr. Shoumita Dasgupta to help you connect with the people and resources you need to have a successful graduate student experience.
+She is located in Evans 613.
 Her e-mail is kchk@bu.edu.